ddev/ddev-contrib/docker-compose-services/redis/README.md

     image: redis:6
 ```

-* To configure the redis service config file as needed: `.ddev/redis/redis.conf`
+* The redis service can be configured in the following file as needed: `.ddev/redis/redis.conf`
 * Start (or restart) DDEV to have the service initialized: `ddev start` (`ddev restart`)
 * Your redis instance is available **inside the containers** at `ddev-<DDEV_SITENAME>-redis:6379`:
   * Host: `ddev-${DDEV_SITENAME}-redis`